-The Department of Physics will have 21 of these positions available; each must be held for at least 16 weeks.
+The Department of Physics will have 16 of these positions available; each must be held for at least 16 weeks.
 NSERC provides part of the funding, but the research supervisors will provide a considerable supplement.
-Including this supplement, the student will receive $ 2,375 a month.
+Including this supplement, the student will receive $9,500 per 16-week period.
 In addition, the Chair of the Department of Physics will "top up" the awards to the top four students participating in the University of Toronto program by a total of $800 per student.
 These students will be designed "Chair's Scholars".

 For students from outside Toronto, the University Housing Service provides up-to-date information on affordable accommodation.